SolitworkAS/sw-afc-public-infra/README.md

   - Tenand id
   - Subscription id
 - **Container Registry Access**: Solitwork Azure Container Registry credentials (provided by Solitwork).
+- **Licence Key**: Secure code required to activate and use our product(s), ensuring access to its full features and benefits.
+(Provide by Solitwork)
 - **Secure Credentials**: Create strong passwords for:
   - Reporting User
   - Admin User